 set_param('xpcFileLogging','RTWVerbose','off'); % Configure for a non-Verbose build. rtwbuild('xpcFileLogging'); % Build and download application. % Close the model if we opened it. if (mdlOpen) bdclose('xpcFileLogging'); end

-### Starting Simulink Real-Time build procedure for model: xpcFileLogging ### Generated code for 'xpcFileLogging' is up to date because no structural, parameter or code replacement library changes were found. ### Successful completion of build procedure for model: xpcFileLogging ### Looking for target: SGI7 ### Download model onto target: SGI7
+### Starting Simulink Real-Time build procedure for model: xpcFileLogging Warning: This model contains blocks that do not handle sample time changes at runtime.
+To avoid incorrect results, only change the sample time in the original model, then rebuild the model. ### Successful completion of build procedure for model: xpcFileLogging ### Looking for target: TargetPC1 ### Download model onto target: TargetPC1

 Using the Simulink Real-Time object variable,